-We aim to provide the highest-quality elementary and secondary education at a price within reach of the typical Hoosier family, with financial aid to those willing to review their family budgets with a financial coach and reach out to private sources of scholarships such as grandparents, extended family, and local businesses.
+We aim to provide the highest-quality elementary and secondary education at a price within reach of the typical Hoosier family, with financial aid to those who review their family budget with a financial coach and reach out to private sources of scholarships such as grandparents, extended family, and local businesses.

-While managing finances is ultimately a family’s own responsibility, we are happy to assist families in making Redeemer Classical within reach for them.
+While managing finances is ultimately a family’s responsibility, we are happy to assist families in making Redeemer Classical within reach for them.
 Indiana offers families a $1,000 per year, per child state income tax deduction for private schooling expenses.
 Families can also receive a tax credit for 20% of tuition expenses, up to $1000.

 We also encourage families to discuss private sponsorship of their children with family members such as grandparents, their churches, and friends who are business leaders and philanthropists.
 We will enthusiastically explain our model and its merits to all such contributors to education excellence in Fort Wayne.
 We also offer limited private scholarships.

-We are slated to be accredited by summer 2019, which will give RCS families access to the state’s tax-credit scholarship program, a school choice initiative funded entirely by private donations instead of taxpayer funds.
-We anticipate this will be available to families in the 2019-20 school year.
+We are accredited by the Consortium for Classical Lutheran Education (CCLE) and National Lutheran School Accreditation (NLSA).
+This gives RCS families access to the state’s tax-credit scholarship program, a school choice initiative funded entirely by private donations instead of taxpayer funds.

 For the 2020-21 school year, our tuition rates are $4,250 per student for students in half-day Form A and Form B, and $5,750 per student for students in full-day Forms 1, 2, 3, and 4 if tuition is paid in full by August 15th.
 These rates are at approximately the local and state average for private schools.

 These tuition amounts are “all-in,” meaning they include all tuition, fees, and curricula (but not personal items such as school uniforms and school supplies).
 This is to relieve families of constant fundraising requests and unanticipated mandatory fees.